Strategy Notification Alerts How-To Guide

 • Inactive

-• Starting: This means that the conditions that make up the strategy are true as of today.
+Starting: This means that the conditions that make up the strategy are true as of today.
 True means they are happening.

-Day X: Could also be described as Active or Hold, and "X" can be defined as the number of days after opening your trade.
+Day X: This could also be described as Active or Hold, and "X" can be defined as the number of days after opening your trade.
 This is when the conditions for the strategy are true and have been true for more than one day.
 If you got into a trade on the Starting Day and today you see "Day X", then you'd hold the trade.

 It is important to know how many days into a strategy you are.
 This is why we show "Day X" instead of just saying Active.